Stay safe from scammers

 FSCS will never ask for money.

-Firstly, FSCS will never ask for money.
-Not before we start, not during the claims process, and not afterwards.
+Firstly, FSCS will never ask you for money.
+Not before we start, not during the claims process and not afterwards.
 We’re a completely free service funded by a levy on the financial industry.
 That means it costs nothing to make a claim, whether you’re successful or not.

 If you suspect fraud or think you’ve been a victim of fraud, contact Action Fraud on 0300 123 2040.
 If the fraud involves FSCS, contact us.
 We take your privacy seriously and will never pass on your details to third parties.